Jefri Al Buchori: Music

 In 2005, Jefri released the spiritual musical album Lahir Kembali (Born Again), then in 2006 he released his second album Shalawat in which he composed a duet with his wife Pipik in two songs; "Shalawat Badar" and "Thola`al Badru".
 In 2007 he collaborated on the mini album Para Pencari-Mu (The Seekers) with the musical group Ungu, in the song "Surga Hati" (Heaven of the Soul).
 In 2009 he performed a duet at the Tabligh Akbar and Ungu Religious Music Concert in Cilegon, Banten, attended by thousands of spectators.

 Death

-Jefri died at the age of 40 on 26 April 2013 in a road accident in Pondok Indah area, South Jakarta, at 2 PM local time.
+Jefri died at the age of 40 on 26 April 2013 in a road accident in Pondok Indah area, South Jakarta, at 02:00 Western Indonesian Time (19:00 UTC, 25 April).
 He crashed into the tree after losing control of his motorbike Kawasaki ER-6n.
 He was sent to the Pondok Indah Hospital and Fatmawati Hospital but was pronounced dead after efforts to revive him failed.
 Subsequently, his body was brought to a funeral home in Perum Bukit Mas, East Ciputat, South Tangerang.
 He was buried in TPU Karet Bivak, Tengsin, Central Jakarta after the prayer at Istiqlal Mosque which attended by thousands of mourners.